-In connection with ongoing litigation initiated in February 2017 by the Standing Rock Sioux Tribe and the Cheyenne River Sioux Tribe contesting the validity of the process used by the United States Army Corps of Engineers (the "Army Corps") to permit the Dakota Access Pipeline, on July 6, 2020, the United States Court for the District of Columbia (the "Court") issued an order vacating the Army Corps' easement for the Dakota Access Pipeline and requiring that the pipeline be shut down by August 5, 2020.
-Dakota Access, LLC and the Army Corps appealed the decision and filed a motion for a stay pending appeal with the United States Court of Appeals for the District of Columbia Circuit (the "Court of Appeals").
-On July 14, 2020, the Court of Appeals granted a temporary administrative stay to allow the Court time to consider briefing on whether to continue the stay until the appeal is decided on the merits.
-On January 26, 2021, the Court of Appeals affirmed that part of the lower court decision vacating the Army Corps' easement while it prepares a new environmental impact statement, but reversed the lower court's order to shut down the pipeline because the lower court had not properly evaluated such a move under the applicable test under case law.
-As stated by the Court of Appeals, the Army Corps is within its authority to shut down the pipeline and the Court of Appeals would expect the Army Corps to make that decision "promptly."
-On February 9.
-2021, the Army Corps, through the Department of Justice, sought a delay of the proceedings to give lawyers time to brief the new presidential administration on the background of the Dakota Access Pipeline matter.
-Accordingly, the continued operation of Dakota Access Pipeline in the future is uncertain, and an Executive Order by President Biden could significantly impact the Dakota Access Pipeline.
+In connection with ongoing litigation initiated in February 2017 by the Standing Rock Sioux Tribe and the Cheyenne River Sioux Tribe contesting the validity of the process used by the USACOE to permit the Dakota Access Pipeline, on July 6, 2020, the United States District Court for the District of Columbia (the "Court") issued an order vacating the USACOE's easement for the Dakota Access Pipeline and requiring that the pipeline be shut down by August 5, 2020.
+Dakota Access, LLC and the USACOE appealed the decision.
+On July 14, 2020, the Court of Appeals granted a temporary administrative stay, and on January 26, 2021, the Court of Appeals affirmed that part of the lower court decision vacating the USACOE's easement while it prepares a new environmental impact statement, but reversed the lower court's order to shut down the pipeline.
+Since then, both the Biden Administration and the Court have declined to shut down the pipeline, and on June 22, 2021, the Court dismissed the subject lawsuit.
+The Court noted, however, that future challenges were possible depending on the outcome of the ongoing environmental study, which is expected to be completed in Spring 2023.
+Accordingly, the continued operation of Dakota Access Pipeline in the future is uncertain.
 While this litigation does not directly impact our operations, we derive a significant amount of revenue from the Royalty Properties and NPIs we hold in the Bakken region, the region for which the Dakota Access Pipeline is intended to be a key pipeline.
-The outcome of this litigation may have a material adverse affect on our Royalty and NPI revenues derived from the Bakken region based on the timing of future development of wells on, or production of oil and natural gas from, or the method and cost of transportation related to the production on the properties.
+The outcome of this litigation may have a material adverse effect on our Royalty and NPI revenues derived from the Bakken region based on the timing of future development of wells on, or production of oil and natural gas from, or the method and cost of transportation related to the production on the properties.
 We have no control over the operation of such properties.